mediacloud/backend/README.md

 ## Testing

 First run all the tests.
 Copy `mc-client.config.template` to `mc-client.config` and edit it.
 Then run `python tests.py`.
 Notice you get a `mediacloud-api.log` that tells you about each query it runs.

 ## Distribution

-To build the distributon, update the version number in `mediacloud/__init__.py`.
+1. Update the version number in `mediacloud/__init__.py`
+2. Make a breif note in the version history section in the README file about the changes
-Then run `python setup.py sdist` to test out a version.
+3. Run `python setup.py sdist` to test out a version locally
+4. Then run `python setup.py sdist upload -r pypitest` to make sure the release works
-Then when you're ready to push to pypi run `python setup.py sdist upload -r pypi`.
+5. When you're ready to push to pypi run `python setup.py sdist upload -r pypi`

 Version History
 ---------------